The story is recycled out of a 1983 French film named

 - The Tomorrow People (UK, 1970s/1990s) — The Tomorrow People (US, 2013)

-- Ugly Betty — Yo Soy Betty La Fea: Which has migrated up many South American countries and to Israel, all the way to the US.
+- Yo Soy Betty La Fea has migrated up many South American countries and to Israel, all the way to the US (Ugly Betty).
 Later, it even got to Russia and the rest of the CIS, where fans are convinced that it is a re-make of an original ''American'' show.
 Ugly Betty is the inspiration for a Bosnian variant, and possibly an Arabic version as well.
-There was also a quite successful German adaption.
+There was also a quite successful German adaptation.
 A Czech version Ugly Katka also exists.

 - Swedes are quite happy to remake both British and American shows now and then, despite the fact that subtitles are the norm and American and British shows popular.
 Examples include: